Live, learn, love and laugh...

 Hippotherapy

-Horses are therapeutic in so many ways from strengthening core muscles and improving body-in-space awareness to encouraging interaction and focus of attention.
-We ride in all sorts of weather from bundling up with cozies and rain slickers to dressing down with tank tops and shorts.
+Horses are therapeutic in so many ways, from strengthening core muscles and improving body-in-space awareness to encouraging interaction and focus of attention.
+We ride in all sorts of weather, from bundling up with cozies and rain slickers to dressing down with tank tops and shorts.

 Therapy Animals

-Sensory challenged children are encouraged to pet, feed, and interact with the animals as it is a fun way to stimulate progress when touch and texture are difficult to overcome.
+Sensory challenged children are encouraged to pet, feed, and interact with the animals, as it is a fun way to stimulate progress when touch and texture are difficult to overcome.

 The excitement we all feel over critters is a great way to get past sensory boundaries.